-For this table setting I chose a simple, vintage white tablecloth and some white cloth napkins.
+For this table setting, I chose a simple, vintage white tablecloth and some white cloth napkins.
 I didn’t want anything too fussy.
-I also wanted to stay with white since I am creating a garden themed table and will be bring in color with my flowers and ivy.
+I also wanted to stay with white since I am creating a garden-themed table and will be bringing in color with my flowers and ivy.

 I love to use unusual things to hold flowers, so I decided to try these vintage, zinc french flower pots that I purchased at Round Top several years ago as vases on the table.
 I love the pretty patina that they add to the table.